inkVerb/VIP/501/Lesson-08.md

 ```

 1. Type something, it is a very blank text editor
-2. Highlight some text to see styling options
+2. Highlight some text to see the styling options menu

 *Use <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>C</kbd> in browser to see the developer view*